Sowmyakranthi03/Sowmyakranthi03/README.md

 * Generative AI
 * Large Language Models
 * MLOps
-* AI Product Development
+* AI Product Engineering

 ---

 ## 🎯 Long-Term Goal

-To build intelligent products that combine technology, creativity, and human-centered design.
+To build intelligent products that combine technology, creativity, and real-world impact.

-I want to contribute to systems that are not only technically impressive but genuinely useful to people.
+I'm less interested in chasing buzzwords and more interested in building things that people genuinely find useful.

 ---